panaversity/learn-applied-generative-ai-fundamentals/05_crew_ai/11_tools/readme.md

 These tools are designed to be easily integrated into your AI workflows, enhancing the functionality and efficiency of your CrewAI agents.
 For detailed documentation and

 CrewAI provides a variety of prebuilt tools that empower AI agents to handle tasks such as file operations, web scraping, database interactions, API integration, document search, and media analysis.
 For a detailed and official list, checking CrewAI's documentation or resources directly would be ideal.
-Let me know if you’d like help with integrating or experimenting with these tools!